Marcel Zentner

-Marcel Zentner is a music psychologist and professor at the University of Innsbruck known for his contributions to music psychology assessment tools, particularly the Geneva Emotional Music Scale.
+Marcel Zentner is a Professor of Psychology at the University of Innsbruck most noted for his contributions to music psychology and related assessment tools, particularly the Geneva Emotional Music Scale.

 Education

 Between 1986 and 1992, Zentner studied psychology, clinical child psychology, and philosophy at the University of Zurich and Harvard University.
 He received a licentiate diploma in psychology in 1992 from the University of Zurich.
 In 1996, he got his PhD in psychology, psychopathology, and philosophy from the University of Zurich.
 He received a habilitation in psychology from the University of Fribourg, Switzerland in 2004.

 Academic positions

 Zentner worked as a post-doctoral associate for the department of psychology of Harvard University.
 He worked as a maitre-assistant for the Geneva Emotion Research Group from 1996 to 2001.
 He held a SNSF professorship at the University of Geneva from 2001 to 2007 and then worked as an associate professor at the University of York from 2008 to 2013.
-Since 2014, he has been a professor of psychology at the University of Innsbruck.
+Since 2014, he has been a professor of personality psychology and psychological assessment at the University of Innsbruck.